-However, if you receive Services from a Non-Participating Provider or Non-Participating Facility without an authorized referral and you believe Kaiser should cover the Services, you need to send a completed medical claim form and the itemized bill to:
+If you receive Services from a Non-Participating Provider or Non-Participating Facility without an authorized referral, or from a pharmacy that is not a Participating Pharmacy, and you believe Kaiser should cover the Services, you need to send a completed medical claim form and the itemized bill to:

-Kaiser Permanente National Claims Administration - Northwest PO Box 370050 Denver, CO 80237-9998

-You can request a claim form from Member Services or download it from kp.org.
+Kaiser Permanente National Claims Administration - Northwest PO Box 370050 Denver, CO 80237-9998 You can request a claim form from Member Services or download it from kp.org.
 When you submit the claim, please include a copy of your medical records from the Non-Participating Provider or Non-Participating Facility if you have them.